How NBA Players' Advice Spurred Store Manager to Resurrect Pro Hoops Career

 Session wasn't a product of the sneaker circuit.
 As a youngster, he wasn't in the gym countless hours shooting by himself.
 Athletically gifted, he played basketball at Jordan High School in Long Beach, but he spent more time on his skateboard than with a ball.
 Before his junior year, he didn't take hooping that seriously.
 But his coach, Van Myers, encouraged him to stick with it and see where the game could take him.

-After a year at community college Irvine Valley, he transferred to Saddleback College in Mission Viejo, an hour outside L.A.
+After a year at Irvine Valley College, he transferred to Saddleback College in Mission Viejo, an hour outside L.A.
 His head coach, Andy Ground, recognized his potential and continued to encourage him.
 In Session's one year at Saddleback in 2009, he helped lead the team to the California community college title game and was named Orange Empire Conference MVP.
 He also made the All-California Community College first team.

 Session earned a scholarship to Weber State for the 2009-10 season and seemed to be on the fast track to a pro career.